 One such provider is that of Starling Bank.
-The mobile-only bank allows you to open a UK current account in minutes, and then send and receive funds at the click of a button.
+The award-winning mobile bank account allows you to open a UK current account in minutes, and then send and receive funds at the click of a button.

 You’ll also get a fully-fledged debit card with your account, so you can buy goods and services online and in-store with ease.
 You can also use your Starling Bank debit card to withdraw cash from an ATM – both in the UK and abroad.

 With that said, it’s important to assess whether or not a mobile-only bank account is going to be sufficient for your needs, so be sure to read our Starling Bank review prior to taking the plunge.